linux-china/duckdb-openmetrics/README.md

 - Prometheus support: `prometheus(url_or_path, source)`
 - OpenMetrics support: `openmetrics(url_or_path, source)`

 Why build this extension?
-I want to a $10/Month metrics system, and DuckLake is a good choice for that.
+I want a $10/Month metrics system, and DuckLake is a good choice for that.

 ![Metrics LakeHouse](metrics-lakehouse.png)